Loic74650/PoolMaster/README.md

 <h4>MQTT API</h4>
 <p>
 By default, the system will connect to a public, cloud-based, MQTT broker (broker.hivemq.com).
 This is to ensure that an MQTT broker is always available, even if none is installed on your local LAN.
 PoolMaster will log into this broker with a unique Client ID which looks like "PoolMaster_3532313237161307";  the first part is always "PoolMaster_" and the second part is a unique 8 Hexadecimals code which corresponds to the serial number of the micro-processor.
-Even if the hardware is restarted it will remain the same.
-It is possible to generate a new unique Client ID by re-flashing the firmware with a different value for CONFIG_VERSION defined in the Config.h file (which will also restore all EEPROM content to its default values).
 The unique Client ID is displayed on the serial terminal at startup.<br /><br />
 The MQTT topics on which PoolMaster will publish its data all start with this unique Client ID (which will be different for each hardware).
 Here is the list:

 <ul>